-- Pause or stop the session completely for any reason.
+- Pause, slow, or stop the session completely for any reason.

 If your body does not feel safe, it cannot heal.

-If you’ve ever left a massage more tense than when you arrived, or noticed a lot of anxious ruminating thoughts during a session, or often feel like a massage is something done to you, a trauma-informed massage is highly recommended.
+If you’ve ever left a massage more tense than when you arrived, or noticed a lot of anxious ruminating thoughts during a session, or often feel like a massage is something done to you, a trauma-informed massage, sensitive to a client’s hyper-vigilance or anxiety, is highly recommended.
 Contact me to discuss your needs today.

-Any person can benefit from a trauma-informed session, even if they’ve never experienced a traumatic event or navigate unresolved trauma-responses.
+Any person can benefit from a trauma-informed session, even if they’ve never experienced a traumatic event or navigate unresolved fight/flight/freeze responses.
 At the least, a session that prioritizes the nervous system can aid in deeper relaxation.
-At it’s most powerful, a trauma-informed session can bring about a greater sense of safety and peace in your body, leaving you feeling more connected and grounded- like you’re home.
+At it’s most powerful, a trauma-informed session can bring about a greater sense of safety and peace in your body, leaving you feeling more connected and grounded- like you’re at home in your body.

-A client can prepare for a massage by bathing and remaining makeup-free.
-A first-time client should arrive 15 minutes early to allow for time to fill out an intake and medical history form.
+You can prepare for a massage by bathing and remaining makeup-free (I have to throw away any linens with cosmetic stains).
+As a first-time client, you should arrive 15 minutes early to allow for time to fill out an intake and medical history form.
 The form asks for personal information such as email, phone # and an emergency contact, just in case.
 It also asks for some health background so that I can plan a safe and effective massage.
 If you would like to receive it via email to fill out beforehand, please indicate in your appointment request.

 Stars Align Bodywork is on the fourth floor of a building on the Piedmont border of the Grand Lake area in Oakland.
-There is an elevator that takes you from the lobby to a sunny balcony.
+There is a clunky (but safe!) elevator that takes you from the lobby to a sunny balcony.
 Suite 405 is just to the right when stepping off the elevator on the fourth floor.
-If a client arrives more than 10-15 minutes early, I ask that they wait in the waiting room I share with another practitioner.
-It is around the corner from my front door, through Suite 406.
+If you arrive more than 10-15 minutes early, I ask you to wait on the balcony or in the waiting room through Suite 406.
 After hellos and filling out the intake form, we will spend a minute or two going over your answers so I fully understand your goals for the session.
 This is also a chance to use the bathroom before your session.

 Once in the curtained-off massage area, I will show you where you can hang and store your personal items.
 I will ask that your cell phone be turned to “Do not disturb,” unless you need to be available.
-I ask clients to remove bracelets, necklaces, large rings, and large earrings.
-Wedding bands and stud earrings are easy to work around.
+I ask clients to remove bracelets, necklaces, large rings, and large earrings, but wedding bands and stud earrings are easy to work around.

 I am trained to work with a completely nude client, only undraping the parts of the body I am working on.
 I am able to perform long, continuous strokes if there aren’t any items of clothing in the way.
 However, many people new to massage may prefer leaving underwear, or more, on.
-I will work with whatever makes you most comfortable.
+I can work with whatever makes you feel most safe and comfortable.

 I exit the room to allow you privacy to undress to your level of comfort.
-I will usually ask clients to start face-down on the table, under the sheet and blanket, with their face in the face cradle.
+I will usually ask clients to start face-down on the table, under the sheet and blanket, with their face in the face cradle and arms at their sides on the table.
 I can provide a relaxing massage in side-lying and face-up positions, too.
 After about 2 minutes, during which I wash my hands and forearms, I check with you before entering the room again.
 Once I make sure you are comfortable and warm, I put on some quiet music and get to work!
 I generally spend a few minutes introducing my touch and warming up with rocking and compressions through the sheet.
-I then arrange the sheet to allow access to each area I work on, always keeping sensitive areas draped for modesty and warmth.
-I use sunflower oil or unscented lotion to allow for smooth gliding strokes.
+I then securely arrange the linens to allow access to each area I work on, always keeping sensitive areas draped for modesty and warmth.
+I use organic sunflower oil or unscented lotion to allow for smooth gliding strokes.

 When your session comes to a close, I leave the room again to allow you privacy to dress.
 The first few minutes after a massage session may be disorienting, and I encourage clients to take their time getting off the table.
+I provide a warm steamed washcloth for which to wipe down and feel refreshed.
 You will meet me back in the sitting area to spend a moment with me, checking in about how everything went.
+I invite you to book your next session before you leave for a $10 discount, if desired.
 We settle the payment, and I ask you to walk intentionally to your vehicle and spend a few moments grounding back into your body before driving away.

 If you still have questions about your first session, please contact me!
 I believe all people deserve nurturing bodywork, no matter their experience.